Algebraic games - Playing with groups and rings: The game of groups

 \begin{prop} Every non-abelian group of order $\leq 15$ is $\N$. \end{prop}

-\begin{proof} We have already dealt with groups of orders $pq$ for primes $p,q$, and groups of prime order are cyclic.
-This only leaves the orders $8$,$12$.
-There are $2$ non-abelian groups of order $8$, namely the dihedral group $D_4$ and the quaternion group $Q$, which are $\N$ (Propositions \ref{sammlung} and \ref{dic}).
-There are $3$ non-abelian groups of order $12$, namely $A_4$, $D_6$ and $\Dic_3$, which are also $\N$ according to the same Propositions. \end{proof}
+\begin{proof} We have already dealt with groups of order $pq$ for primes $p,q$ in Example \ref{pq}, and groups of prime order are cyclic.
+This only leaves the orders $8$ and $12$.
+There are $2$ non-abelian groups of order $8$, namely the dihedral group $D_4$ and the quaternion group $Q$, which are $\N$ by Examples \ref{dihedral} and \ref{dicyclic}.
+There are $3$ non-abelian groups of order $12$, namely $A_4$, $D_6$ and $\Dic_3$, which are also $\N$ by Examples \ref{symgrp}, \ref{dihedral} and \ref{dicyclic}. \end{proof}